Mortgage help for first time buyers – government schemes and other ideas

 Right to buy

-The government’s Right to Buy scheme offers a generous discount of up to £77,900 (£103,900 in London) to council tenants in England who want to buy their council house.
-You will need to have lived in social housing for at least three years and, depending how long you have been a tenant, you could be entitled to up to 70% off the value of your home.
+The government’s Right to Buy scheme offers a generous discount of up to £77,900 (£103,900 in London) to council tenants in England who want to buy their council house and have lived in social housing for at least three years.

 Help from mum and dad

 More than a third of first-time buyers in England need a family gift or loan to help them buy their home compared to 20% seven years ago.
 A further one in 10 relies on inherited wealth, according to a recent study by the Social Mobility Commission.